Open to All Horse Owners!

 When do you accept horses and how long do you keep them?

-What is the cost for training/boarding?
+What is the cost of the training/boarding?

 Boarding cost is $16.00 per day or $480.00 per month effective 1/1/18.
 Veterinarian and farrier expenses are additional.
 Multi-horse discounts are available!
 Owners pay for board only, which includes feed, hay and bedding.
 Strongid C®, a daily dewormer is available for an extra charge and will be added to your board expense.
 You will be billed at the end of each month, with payment due within 30 days.
 The board and veterinary balances must be paid in full up to and including the day of departure before the horse is allowed to leave the property at any time.